Gabrieltay/oreoktv/README.md

 ### Quality-of-life on existing features

-- **Optimistic updates for queue mutations.** Right now Add/Remove/Move-to-top wait for the next 3 s poll before the UI reflects the change.
-Optimistic mutate + rollback on error would feel instant.
+- **"Now playing" header on the playback bar.** The bar shows controls but not the current song's title.
+The data is already in `usePlaylist().queue[0]`.
 - **Drag-to-reorder queue.** The KTV firmware can't reorder mid-queue, but we can emulate any reorder client-side as a sequence of `Del1` + `Pro1`/`Add1` ops.
 Risky — partial failures leave the queue in a weird state — so do it behind a "Reorder" mode with a single Apply button.
-- **Search history / recent songs.** Persist the last N queries in `localStorage`; surface as chips below the search bar when the input is empty.
+- **Search history.** Persist the last N _queries_ in `localStorage`; surface as chips below the search bar when the input is empty.
+(Distinct from the existing **Recently played** tab, which tracks songs added to the queue.)
-- **"Now playing" header on the playback bar.** The bar shows controls but not the current song's title.
-The data is already in `usePlaylist().queue[0]`.
-- **Skeleton loaders.** Currently the search/queue/playlist views flash empty before data lands.
-Replace with row skeletons.
 - **Long-press on a song row** → quick "Play next" (current behavior is "Add to top", but UX could distinguish "play immediately after current" from "jump to front of long queue").
 - **Empty/error states with retry buttons.** Failed network calls just toast; a banner with "Retry" inside the affected section is friendlier.

 ### New features

 - **Favorites / Liked Songs.** A built-in playlist that's always present.
 Heart button on every row.
 Reuses the existing playlist-store machinery.
-- **Recently played.** The KTV doesn't expose history, but we can log every successful `Add1` server-side to a rolling JSON file under `DATA_DIR/history.jsonl`, then expose it as a virtual playlist.
 - **Multi-select bulk actions.** Long-press a song to enter selection mode → bulk Add to Queue / bulk Add to Playlist.
 - **Playlist sharing via QR code.** Encode a playlist as a JSON blob → a URL → a QR.
 Anyone on the LAN scans it and imports.
 - **Playlist import/export.** Plain JSON download/upload for backup.
 - **Keypad / song-number entry.** Power users sometimes know the 6-digit `songId` and want to type it directly.
 A numpad screen that submits `Add1` instantly.
-- **Smart suggestions.** "People who queued X also queued Y" — derived from history, not the KTV.
+- **Smart suggestions.** "People who queued X also queued Y" — derived from the existing history store, not the KTV.
 Useful at parties.
 - **Voice search.** Tap mic → Web Speech API → fills the search input.
 Big win on phones.
 - **Lyrics display.** The KTV plays the music; phones could show synced lyrics from a side service (musixmatch, etc.) for the singer to read off without looking at the TV.